dom3d/LearningProtoactorNetOnOSX/README.md

 http://proto.actor/docs/golang/eventstream#usages
 eventstream is somewhat of a infrastructure utility, you can absolutely use it, we use it internally in ProtoActor, e.g. Remote and Cluster makes use of it to distribute events in a pub sub way.
 But do note that it is only in process. it is not a full fledged cluster pub sub

+Eventstream is pretty much just a pubsub direct invocation thing anything passed to the eventstream will directly find its subscribers and synchronously call the subscribers those subscribers can ofc be lambdas that do Tell to some actor to make it async

 **ActorClient / RootContext:** ?
 **ContextState:** None, Alive, Restarting, Stopping